tonylabs/laravel-digikey/README.md

 Optional configuration overrides (such as toggling the sandbox URL or adjusting locale settings) can be passed as the third argument to `createWithCredentials`.

+When you instantiate the client with explicit credentials, any `KeywordSearchRequest` objects you build without manually wiring an OAuth service will automatically reuse the credentials supplied to `createWithCredentials`.

 ### OAuth2 Authentication